 'Blücher II' was the German scaled-down landing on the Taman peninsula first posited as 'Blücher' (ii) (2 September 1942).

-In this undertaking, which was the responsibility of Generalfeldmarshall Wilhelm List’s Heeresgruppe 'A', Generalfeldmarschall Erich von Manstein’s 11th Army crossed the Strait of Kerch from the eastern tip of Crimea into the Kuban region as support for the effort of Generaloberst Richard Ruoff’s 17th Army to take the oilfields of Maykop and the port of Batumi on the Black Sea coast near the frontier with Turkey against the Soviet defences of General Leytenant Ivan V. Tyulenev’s Trans-Caucasus Front.
+In this undertaking, which was the responsibility of Generalfeldmarschall Wilhelm List’s Heeresgruppe 'A', Generalfeldmarschall Erich von Manstein’s 11th Army crossed the Strait of Kerch from the eastern tip of Crimea into the Kuban region as support for the effort of Generaloberst Richard Ruoff’s 17th Army to take the oilfields of Maykop and the port of Batumi on the Black Sea coast near the frontier with Turkey against the Soviet defences of General Leytenant Ivan V. Tyulenev’s Trans-Caucasus Front.

-The breakthrough of a Romanian cavalry division of the 17th Army to Anapa, on the south coast of the Taman peninsula, on 31 August prevented major parts of General Leytenant Fyedor V. Kamkov’s 47th Army from withdrawing from the peninsula, into which Colonel Vasile Mainescu’s Romanian 5th Cavalry Division and General de brigadâ Corneliu Teodorini’s Romanian 6th Cavalry Division now penetrated.
+The breakthrough of a Romanian cavalry division of the 17th Army to Anapa, on the southern coast of the Taman peninsula, on 31 August prevented major parts of General Leytenant Fyedor V. Kamkov’s 47th Army from withdrawing from the peninsula, into which Colonel Vasile Mainescu’s Romanian 5th Cavalry Division and General de brigadâ Corneliu Teodorini’s Romanian 6th Cavalry Division now penetrated.

 On 2 September Generalmajor Ernst Haccius’s 46th Division of General Rudolf Konrad’s XLIX Gebirgskorps within the 17th Army was landed on the northern and western sides of the Taman peninsula in 'Blücher II' by 24 Marinefährprahme (naval landing ferries) of Korvettenkapitän Max Giele’s 1st Landungs-Flottille, Siebel ferries and engineer landing and assault boats under the protection of Korvettenkapitän Arnulf Hölzerkopf’s 3rd Räumboots-Flottille and the Luftwaffe.
 General de divizie Ion Boiteanu’s Romanian 3rd Division followed.